lowkeyOwO/movieception-db/README.md

 # Movieception
 Hey guys!
-Welcome to my first ever web development project.
+Welcome to my first ever web dev project.
 This app uses the OMdb API to get movie data.
 I do not own the Icon / API.
 Also, if you're looking for a movie recommendation, "La Haine" is a worthy watch.